MA EPHT - Nitrates and Nitrites

 How can I be exposed to nitrates and nitrites?

-Nitrate and nitrite are also found in vegetables (especially celery, lettuce, and spinach), fruits, cured meats, fish, dairy products, beers, and cereals.
+Nitrate and nitrite occur in vegetables, especially celery, lettuce, and spinach.
+They can also be in fruits, cured meats, fish, dairy products, beers, and cereals.

 How can nitrates and nitrites affect my health?

-Most people are not exposed to levels of nitrates and nitrites that would cause health effects.
+Most people are not exposed to levels of nitrates and nitrites that cause health effects.

-Nitrates are not normally dangerous to health unless they are converted to nitrites, which can happen inside the body.
-Infants are more prone to the effects of nitrate exposure due to this change from nitrate to nitrite in the body - especially if an infant is fed formula prepared with drinking water that has high levels of nitrates and/or nitrites.
+Nitrates are not normally dangerous to health unless they are converted to nitrites.
+This can happen inside the body.
+Infants are more susceptible to the effects of nitrate exposure.
+The risk of harm increases if an infant is fed formula made with water that has high levels of nitrates and/or nitrites.
 This can interfere with the oxygen-carrying capacity of the child's blood and cause a health condition called methemoglobinemia.
-This condition can worsen rapidly over a period of days with symptoms including shortness of breath and blueness of the skin.
+This condition can worsen rapidly over a period of days.
+Symptoms include shortness of breath and blueness of the skin.

 There is limited evidence that long-term exposure to nitrate and nitrite can cause some cancers.
 Because the data are inconclusive, health standards focus on protecting infants.